tripdog/persian-hugo/exampleSite/content/post/giving-and-feeling.md

 title = "Facing Humanity."

 +++
 I could have been one of them.
 If things had gone a little differently for me, if I'd made another terrible decision.
 I could've been among them.
 Hungry, and unbathed with an uncertain future.
-No doubt, I could've been one of the one's who were not only hungry, but doped out, half crazy froom excessive drinking and hard street drugs that speed the human clock by a factor of two.
+No doubt, I could've been one of the one's who were not only hungry, but doped-out, half crazy from drinking to excess and hard street drugs that speed the human clock by a factor of two.

 But today, I was on the opposite side of the table handing out bananas to anybody who would take one from me.
 At first I felt happy to help and I was.
 But knowing that my privelege was one of the main reasons I wasn't among them made me feel filthy, like I'd stolen something.